-b.
-If you are removing a media card reader, disconnect the USB cable from the system board.
-If the media card reader has a 1394 port, disconnect the 1394 cable from the PCI card.
+- 2. Disconnect the drive cables from the rear of the drive, or, if you are removing a media card reader, disconnect the USB and 1394 cables from the system board as indicated in the following illustrations. - NOTE: On some models, the media card reader does not include a 1394 port or cable.

-Figure 2-33 Disconnecting the Media Card Reader USB Cable
+Figure 2-29 Disconnecting the Media Card Reader USB Cable